Use an alternate email address

 When you sign up for Power BI, you provide an email address.
 By default, Power BI uses this address to send you updates about activity in the service.
 For example, when someone sends you a sharing invitation, it goes to this address.

-To specify an alternate address in Office 365, follow these steps.
+To specify an alternate address in Microsoft 365, follow these steps.

-Open the Office 365 personal info page.
+Open the personal info page of your account.
 If the app prompts you, sign in with the email address and password you use for Power BI.

 On the left menu, select Personal info.